World struggles to react to North Korea test

 Japanese protest

-The latest blast comes just days Pyongyang test-fired three ballistic missiles, which landed in Japan's Air Defense Identification Zone, about 155 miles (250 kilometers) from a Japanese island.
+The latest test claimed by North Korea comes just days Pyongyang test-fired three ballistic missiles, which landed in Japan's Air Defense Identification Zone, about 155 miles (250 kilometers) from a Japanese island.

 Last month, a missile fired from a submarine also landed in the same zone.